juhasev/sample-ninja-help/project-disqualify-participants.md

 The **no action taken** means that

-1) The panelist's current status does not match the statuses on the allowed list (when reconciling to complete).
+1) The panelist's current status does not match the statuses on the allowed list.
-2) The panelist's current status is not final in the project like invited or opened, started (when reconciling to disqualified)
-3) The panelist already has a status you are reconciling to.
+2) The panelist already has a status you are reconciling to.

-If you get many invalid panelist IDs, you are likely reconciling the wrong project!
-It is also possible that those panelists need to have a **started** status in the project.
+3) The panelist never participated in the project you are reconciling

 ### What does the changing participation status to completed mean?
 - You are changing the panelists' project participation status to **COMPLETED**